harshrox/Details/README.md

 # Hi there, I'm Harsh! 👋

-I'm a coding enthusiast currently learning Android development.
+I'm a coding enthusiast currently learning backend development.
 My goal is to become a game developer in the future, and I'm always looking for ways to improve my skills and learn new technologies.

 ## Skills

 - Java
 - Android development
+- Spring Boot
 - Python
 - C
 - HTML/CSS
+- Tailwind CSS
+- JavaScript
+- ReactJS

 ## Profiles